Building Growing Readers

-Making sure that babies are getting a head start on reading in the first two years of their life is the goal of the Growing Readers book project, spearheaded by the Grand Island Central School District.
-Over the course of two years, babies will be given a brand new book each time they have a well visit at Grand Island Pediatricians.
+In 2018, the Growing Readers book project, spearheaded by the Grand Island Central School district, has given 280 books to babies ages two months to 24 months.
+Through the initiative, babies will receive a brand new book each time they have a well visit, up to 24 months, at Grand Island Pediatricians.

-“Books are truly magic and sharing them with young children makes them readers for life,” said Maureen Roussi, a prekindergarten teacher.
-"What we are hoping to accomplish with our Growing Readers endeavor is to provide parents and children with excellent books so that they are able to sit together, laugh together, read together and talk together about books.”
+“Books are truly magic and sharing them with young children makes them readers for life,” said Maureen Roussi, a prekindergarten teacher and member of the committee.
+“What we are hoping to accomplish with our Growing Readers endeavor is to provide parents and children with excellent books so that they are able to sit together, laugh together, read together and talk together about books.”

-The idea, based on a similar project done in West Seneca, has wide support from the organizing committee that has representatives from the school district, librarians and community groups all raising money to purchase the books.
-Through donations and fundraisers, the groups hopes to purchase enough books for approximately 450 children ages birth to two years.
-A meat raffle through the Grand Island Rotary Club is planned to help raise more funding.
-The date and location have not been determined.
+The idea, based on a similar project done in West Seneca, has wide support from the organizing committee that has representatives from the school district, librarians and community groups all raising money through fundraisers and donations to purchase the books.

 “Reading with your child creates cherished memories of spending quality time with each other,” said Sue Bognar, retired Grand Island Central School District speech language pathologist.
 “When reading books, you and your child are engaged in learning about the world together.
 These special moments during early childhood develop into deep bonds between parent and child.”